metacraft-labs/nimbus-eth2/distributed-bls-key-generation.md

 ### Participant index assignment

-Sent by the generation orchestrator to a participant in [this step](#assignment-of-participant-indices).
+Sent by the generation coordinator to a participant in [this step](#assignment-of-participant-indices).

 MUST contain: